E-Invoicing in Germany 2027: Obligations, Timeline, Format & Examples

 Electronic invoice exchange in Germany relies on structured data, compliance with legal standards, and digital automation.

-2. Transmission: Invoices are sent directly to trading partners via email, EDI, Peppol network, or service provider platforms.
-The exchange channel is chosen by agreement, but the invoice must remain in a structured format.
+2. Transmission: The invoice is sent to trading partners via email, EDI, Peppol network, or service provider platforms.
+The channel may be chosen by agreement.
+But the invoice itself must stay structured.

-3. Receipt and Validation: The recipient’s software or e-invoicing provider validates the invoice for format and data integrity.
+3. Receipt and Validation: The recipient’s software checks format and data integrity.
 Valid e-invoices are automatically processed into ERP or accounting systems.

 E-Invoice Archiving and Retention in Germany (GoBD)